AstrobioMike/AstrobioMike.github.io/unix/ncbi_eutils.md

 ---
 <br>
 # Entrez
 I don't use this toolset for much more than pulling proteins and genomes from time to time, so I don't have a strong grasp on everything it can do.
 And now that I know about the helper download tools from [@kaiblin](https://twitter.com/kaiblin){:target="_blank"}'s [github page](https://github.com/kblin){:target="_blank"} demonstrated above, I will probably use it even less.
-But as mentioned there are some basic *bash* lines in here that may be helpful in other scenarios, so I figured I'd keep this example up of pulling amino acid sequences en masse.
+But as mentioned there are some Unix lines in here that may be helpful in other scenarios, so I figured I'd keep this example up of pulling amino acid sequences en masse.
 If you want to go further with using Entrez at the command line, make sure to look over the full functionality [here](https://www.ncbi.nlm.nih.gov/books/NBK25499/){:target="_blank"}.

 ## The efetch command
 The `efetch` command let's you pull all kinds of data from NCBI.
 If you run `efetch -help`, you can look at lots of parameters and types of info you can pull.
 Here, to get an idea of how the command works, let's just pull one amino acid sequence for an alkaline phosphatase: